 Natural and rustic elements are tucked in here and there.

-On top of the entertainment console sits the second of my transformed estate sale log cabin birdhouses surrounded by vintage bottle brush trees filling in for the big woods.
+On top of the console sits the second of my transformed estate sale log cabin birdhouses surrounded by vintage bottle brush trees filling in for the big woods.

 More trees and a framed favorite quote also help to set the scene.